Ccat – Colorize Cat Command Output

 To view a text file, for example test.txt, using cat command, we use:

-Now, view the text file with “ccat”.
+Now, view the text file with “ccat” and see how it displays the output.

 Did you notice the difference? ccat displays the output with syntax highlighting whereas cat command simply displays output in the system’s default theme color.